olefasting/rust_rpg_toolkit/docs/actors.md

 }
 ```

-The `id` field will mean different times, depending on the intended use for the `ActorParams` struct.
+The `id` field will mean different things, depending on the intended use for the `ActorParams` struct.
 As mentioned, actor nodes will be instantiated from `ActorParams`, so if editing a game or module data-file, it will
 be a prototype id, which can be referenced in a map's spawn points layer, under a spawn points `prototype_id` property,
 to spawn that specific prototype.
 When instantiated, an `Actor` node will have its id randomly generated, unless you